svanoort/rest-compress/README.md

 Rest-compress extends the popular RestEasy JAX-RS framework, by adding support for *fast* compression.
 All you have to do is add an annotation to your methods: it's as easy as GZIP, but fast enough to use within the data center or to the cloud.

 The initial version uses the LZF algorithm, based on Tatu Saloranta's excellent [Compress-LZF](https://github.com/ning/compress) library.
 For compatibility with other libraries, it generates an [output format](https://github.com/ning/compress/wiki/LZFFormat) compatible with the C LZF implementation.
-There are LZF libraries (https://github.com/ning/compress/#interoperability)[for all the popular languages].
+There are LZF libraries [for all the popular languages](https://github.com/ning/compress/#interoperability).
 So, you can run a Java server, but easily add support in your Python or Ruby front-end!

 In the future I hope to add support for additional compression methods (including XML/JSON specific compression formats).